Museums, historic sites, great camps, scenic railroads, observatories.

 The Summit Weather Observatory, part of the University at Albany's Atmospheric Sciences Research Center (ASRC), provides real-time weather conditions and data from its observatory at the summit of Whiteface Mountain and a field station at…

-The Great Adirondack Corn Maze, located at Tucker Farms in Gabriels, offers a new maze design each year for visitors to explore and enjoy getting lost in.
+The Great Adirondack Corn Maze at Tucker Farms in Gabriels offers a new maze design each year, providing a fun experience of getting lost in the cornfield.

 The Ilion Little Theatre has entertained residents of the Mohawk Valley every year since 1924, beginning as a private club performing in the attic of one of its founders.
 In 1927, the group purchased the former carriage house and stables o…